African All Stars Transfer News & Rumours: Salernitana in talks with Simy & Obi

 Palace hope new signings will convince Zaha to stay

-Crystal Palace hope their active business in the transfer market will convince Wilfried Zaha to remain at the club, according to Standard Sport.
+Crystal Palace expect their active business in the transfer market to convince Wilfried Zaha to remain at the club, according to Standard Sport.

-So far, Crystal Palace have signed Nigeria descent Michael Olise from Reading and they are set to complete their £20 million for Chelsea defender Marc Guehi.
+So far, Crystal Palace have signed Nigeria descent Michael Olise from Reading and they are set to complete a £20 million deal for Chelsea defender Marc Guehi.

 Editors' Picks